sedostheatre/sedos.co.uk/input/about/join-us.md

 ---
 ## **Join Sedos**

-Sedos is a group of London professionals with a passion for the theatre.
+Sedos is a [London amateur theatre](https://sedos.co.uk) company, bringing together people with a passion for the theatre.
 Spanning a range of ages, backgrounds, professions and personalities, our members enjoy a vibrant and varied Sedos life both on and off stage.

 **Shows**

 Whether you’re a singer, a dancer, an actor or all three, there are plentiful opportunities to tread the boards at several of London’s best fringe venues.
 We present a varied season every year, with large-scale musicals, cabarets, modern and classical dramas and new writing.

-Sedos members are entitled to audition for all Sedos shows for free.
+Our [London auditions](https://sedos.co.uk/get-involved) are free for members and non-members.

 **Backstage and production**

 We always strive for a professional standard, both on stage and behind.
 Sedos offers the chance to broaden your skills in lighting, sound design, set design, marketing, costumes, crewing and a host of other non-performance skill.

-Our production teams are also Sedos members as are most of our backstage crews.
+Our production teams are also Sedos members, as are most of our backstage crews.

 **Socials**